Top 10 list of things to do at Mount Rushmore

-There are some exciting upgrades coming to Mount Rushmore National Memorial.
-The enhancements will address deferred maintenance, visitor safety and accessibility to the memorial.
-Please note that the memorial is OPEN during construction.
-There are lots of things to see and do while construction is going on at Mount Rushmore.
-Below is a TOP 10 LIST OF THINGS TO DO AT MOUNT RUSHMORE.
+Exciting upgrades are underway at Mount Rushmore National Memorial.
+The enhancements address deferred maintenance, visitor safety and accessibility to the memorial.
+Please note that the memorial is OPEN daily.

 - Visit the Sculptor’s Studio and learn more about the carver’s vision.
 Discover park history in the Information Center.